-And some can be longer, up to 5 hours.
-And even if you go on your own, without a guide, you still have a lot of walking to do.
+Even if you go on your own, you still have a lot of walking to do.

-Considering that to visit Vatican Museums is only part of your visit to the Vatican, and that you may also include visiting St. Peter's Basilica (half hr and up), and climb the dome (another half hr at least), and then check out St. Peter's Square, even if it's just to walk out of it, is another 15-30 minutes.
+Considering that to visit Vatican Museums is only part of your visit to the Vatican, and that you may also include visiting Saint Peter's Basilica (half hr or more), and climb the dome (another half hr at least), and then check out St. Peter's Square, even if it's just to walk through it, is another 15-30 minutes.

 Dressing appropriately to visit the Vatican Museums (and any other site in Vatican City, including Saint Peter's Basilica, the Vatican Gardens, The Necropolis etc), means not showing a lot of bare skin.